 And I’m the Hawaii girl here all covered up while everyone else is in bikinis and speedos?? 🙂 By the way, it was sunny but not particularly warm (around 12 C, or 53 F, which, I suppose is warm for Russians).

 11) Go to a Dacha (Summerhouse) and Experience a Banya

 Our host collected birch and oak leaves from the forest and strung them together like two brooms.
 He soaked the leaves in hot water inside the sauna and when the person is ready to be massaged they go in nude and the vessel that holds hot stones is opened.
 Water mixed with essential lavender oil is poured onto the rocks and the leaves are shaken vigorously in the air above the person’s body to create steam and warm rain.
 They are then slapped like a hot (but soft) iron on the body, which is meant to release toxins and purify the skin.
 The temperature of the sauna was approximately 70°C. So you don’t stay in for longer than 15 minutes (there is a sand timer inside).
-I really enjoyed the massage experience.
-Sasha got it on the GoPro but since Americans tend to be overly conservative when it comes to displaying nudity, I’ll spare you and this photo will do.
-The Banya lasted around two hours and after that we relaxed and drank beer, wine and kvas, a fermented beverage made of Rye bread that tastes to me like a mixture between kombucha and prune juice.
+The Banya lasted around two hours, after which we relaxed and drank beer, wine and kvas, a fermented beverage made of Rye bread that tastes to me like a mixture between kombucha and prune juice.

 The next day we visited the local market to see where all this amazing food was coming from.
 Russians LOVE their cucumbers and dill!